ibm-cloud-docs/app-configuration/ac-properties.md

 Each of the **Property type** is having a default value.
 {: #property-type-default-value}

-- The value for the **Enabled value** is required, which can be overridden while targeting to a segment.
+- The value for the **Property value** is required, which can be overridden while targeting to a segment.

 ### Boolean
 {: #property-type-boolean}